Ridge Vents and Roof Ventilation

 These are the most common ventilation systems found in homes.
 The identity of these vents is that you can easily spot them on the home side just below the roof peaks.

 We at Bridgeport Roofers will provide you with all your repair needs, and if you wish to have proper ventilation, we will assist you by installing the best system.
 Don’t hire a plumbing service to do your roof work.
 Our professional experience and knowledge in the roofing industry have made us liable to know which techniques best suit your homes.
+We’re also friends with other local roofing companies, such as Red Deer Roofing, in order to keep up with the latest roofing trends and techniques.

 134 Albion St Ste 3 Bridgeport, CT 06605